This article is based on my experience with writing and publishing five paperback books, and I'll share that knowledge with you.

 You can get more words on a page by making the margins smaller, but there are reasons for using the values I recommended.
 People find it easier to read when their eyes can rest.

 Copyright Page Example

-On top is the title.
+See my example page below as you follow along.
+The title is on top.
 Below the title is your copyright notice.
-Below that you can list some tags that indicate what the book relates to.
+Below that, you can list some tags that indicate the subject matter of the book.